thorenscientific/documentation/docs/learning/workshop_a_precision_converter_fpga_integration_journey/index.rst

 .. tip::

-   Here you can find more information about obtaining the latest :external+adi-kuiper-gen:doc:`index` image.
+   Here you can find more information about obtaining the latest :external+kuiper:doc:`index` image.

 **Step 2: Build the HDL Project**